Binary Code Translator

 How does binary conversion work?

-Each text character is represented by a number in the ASCII table.
-That number is then converted to its base 2 (binary) representation, using 8 bits per character.
-For example, the letter A has ASCII code 65, which in binary is 01000001.
+In the ASCII table, every text character corresponds to a number.
+That number moves into base 2 (binary), with 8 bits per character.
+Take the letter A: its ASCII code is 65, which in binary reads 01000001.

-To convert binary back to text, each group of 8 bits is read as a base 2 number and then mapped back to the corresponding ASCII character.
+Going the other way, you read it group by group.
+Each set of 8 bits is interpreted as a base 2 number and then translated back into the matching ASCII character.

 Related Tools